yellowtree/geoip-detect/readme.txt

 = 5.3.2 =
 * FIX: Some country codes such as "PT" were missing in the (deprecated) legacy API mapping.
+* FIX: Maxmind compability does not show a notice anymore when the plugin folder is non-standard (e.g. due to symlinks)
 * Library updates

 = 5.3.1 =